CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-- Modern geometry putting the rider in the action
+- Modern geometry puts the rider in the action

 - Capable on-road or off-road

-The Giant ATX is the perfect entry into mountain biking, providing a fantastic build that’ll allow you to dip your toe into off-road riding and fall in love with the sport.
+The Polygon Premier 5 is the perfect entry into mountain biking, providing a fantastic build that’ll allow you to dip your toe into off-road riding and fall in love with the sport.

-It is made from alloy, making it sturdy and leaving you feeling well planted on the trails, giving you that confidence to attack with conviction on 2 wheels.
-Giant has made sure that it balances weight and strength for both longevity and ease of handling.
+It is made from alloy, making it sturdy and leaving you feeling well-planted on the trails, giving you that confidence to attack with conviction on 2 wheels.
+Polygon has ensured that it balances weight and strength for longevity and ease of handling.

-The ATX features disc brakes for all-weather and high-speed stopping power on a diam, along with a quality Shimano drivetrain and an SR Suntour suspension fork to soften those small bumps off-road.
+The Premier 5 features hydraulic disc brakes for all-weather and high-speed stopping power, a quality Shimano drivetrain, and an SR Suntour suspension fork to soften those small bumps off-road.

-So if you’re looking for a great ‘do it all’ bike, then the Giant ATX is a great bike to consider.
+So if you’re looking for a great ‘do it all’ bike, then the Premier is a great bike to consider.

 Are you interested in more mountain bikes?
 Check this selection of the best beginner mountain bikes.